CharlesAMoss/epic_Pizza/README.md

 ## _website that allows a user to calculate a pizza order, 9/19/2015_
 ### By Charles Moss
 ## Description
-_User chooses quantities, toppings and size of their pizza order and is shown the final cost._
+_User chooses quantities, toppings and size of their pizza order and is shown the final cost.
+This project is a demonstration object oriented javascript principles._

 ## Demo